HikwaMehluli/slider-navigation/README.md

 # Slider Navigation Menu

-Slider Navigation Menu is a custom menu which utilises Owl Carousel's interactive Next and Previous function.
+Slider Navigation Menu is a custom menu which utilizes Owl Carousel's interactive Next and Previous function.
 Hope it can inspire you!

 ## Add Dependencies